 Thread(s) per core: 2

-4. Test the speed of a single CPU core.
+4. Run a test to measure the performance of a single CPU core.

 $ sysbench cpu run